boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/google-bigquery.md

 Follow these steps to create the Google BigQuery data source.
 1. Enter a name and description (optional) for the data source.
 2. Choose the required projects in **Project** drop down box.
-3. The authentication type will be set to Google BigQuery automatically in **Connected as** text box since OAuth is used for authenticating with Google BigQuery account.
+3. The authentication type will be set to Google BigQuery automatically in the **Connected as** text box, as OAuth is used for authenticating with the Google BigQuery account.

    ![Google BigQuery Connection](/static/assets/working-with-datasource/data-connectors/images/GoogleBigQuery/GoogleBQ_Connection.png)